ucfacmw/ucfacmw.org/content/programs/projects/sirius.md

 - dustin
 ---

-A Rover that can be controlled wirelessly using an X-box controller
+Sirius is a rover that can be controlled wirelessly using an Xbox controller

 ## Members

+- Ashiqul Jeem
+- Daniel Posada
 - Brian
 - Joeseph
 - Camilo
-- Daniel Posada
-- Ashiqul Jeem